Transferring Credits: Policies and Requirements

-Berklee operates under a semester-hour credit system.
+Berklee College of Music operates under a semester-hour credit system.
 When transferring credit from a university using a different system, the following conversions must be made:

-- 3 quarter-hour credits outside of Berklee equal 2 semester-hour credits at Berklee
+- 3 quarter-hour credits outside of Berklee equal 2 semester-hour credits at the college

-- 4.5 quarter-hour credits outside Berklee equal 3 semester-hour credits at Berklee
+- 4.5 quarter-hour credits outside Berklee equal 3 semester-hour credits at the college

-(When necessary, courses on the quarter system will be combined and transferred as one 3 semester-hour credit course.)
+(When necessary, courses on the quarter-hour system will be combined and transferred as one 3 semester-hour credit course.)

-- 2 semester-hour credits outside of Berklee equal 2 semester-hour credits at of Berklee (30 lecture hours equal 2 semester-hour credits
+- 2 semester-hour credits outside of Berklee equal 2 semester-hour credits at the college (30 lecture hours equal 2 semester-hour credits)

-- 3 semester-hour credits outside of Berklee equal 3 semester-hour credits at of Berklee (45 lecture hours equal 3 semester-hour credits
+- 3 semester-hour credits outside of Berklee equal 3 semester-hour credits at the college (45 lecture hours equal 3 semester-hour credits)

 Transcripts from all international institutions require an official translation to English and evaluation to American college standards by a certified credential evaluation service.
-The official translation must be mailed directly from the official translation service, or delivered in a sealed envelope to the Office of Admissions (Prospective and Entering students), or to the Office of the Registrar (Continuing and Returning students).
-Berklee recommends the following provider of translation and evaluation services:
+The official translation must be mailed directly from the official translation service or delivered in a sealed envelope to the Office of Admissions (prospective and entering students) or to the Office of the Registrar (continuing and returning students).
+Berklee College of Music recommends the following provider of translation and evaluation services:

 Education Credential Evaluators, Inc.